huggingface/peft/README.md

 **Therefore, we can see that performance comparable to SoTA is achievable by PEFT methods with consumer hardware such as 16GB and 24GB GPUs.**

-An insightful blogpost explaining the advantages of using PEFT for fine-tuning FlanT5-XXL: [https://www.philschmid.de/fine-tune-flan-t5-peft](https://www.philschmid.de/fine-tune-flan-t5-peft)
+An insightful blog post explaining the advantages of using PEFT for fine-tuning Flan-T5-XXL: [https://www.philschmid.de/fine-tune-flan-t5-peft](https://www.philschmid.de/fine-tune-flan-t5-peft)

 ### Parameter Efficient Tuning of Diffusion Models